-$\mathbf{ANOVA}^{\mathbf{a}}$
+ANOVA a

 Model Sum of Squares df Mean Square F Sig.

-1 Regression 5034273249 2 2517136624 63.462 .000 b
+1 Regression 5034273249 2 2517136624 63.462 .000b

 Residual 198508670 5 39701734

 Total 5232781920 7

 a.
 Dependent Variable: Productive Working Hours

 b.
-Predi ctors: (Constant ), Benefits, Wages
+Predictors: (Constant), Benefits, Wages

-The results of the F-test show that the multiple linear regression model, which tests the effect of the Wages and Benefits variables on Productive Working Hours, is significant overall.
-The obtained Fstatistic value is 63.462 with a significance (p-value) of 0.000, which is smaller than the significance level of 0.05.
-This indicates that the regression model can explain the variation in Productive Working Hours and that at least one of the independent variables (Wages or Benefits) has a significant effect on Productive Working Hours.
+The results of the F-test show that the multiple linear regression model, which tests the effect of the Wages and Benefits variables on Productive Working Hours, is overall significant.
+The obtained F-statistic value is 63.462 with a significance (p-value) of 0.000, which is smaller than the significance level of 0.05.
+This indicates that the regression model is able to explain the variation in Productive Working Hours, and that at least one of the independent variables (Wages or Benefits) has a significant effect on Productive Working Hours.
 In the ANOVA analysis, the Sum of Squares for regression is recorded at 5,034 million, which indicates the proportion of variability in Productive Working Hours that can be explained by the model.
-Meanwhile, the Sum of Squares for the residual is 198 million, which reflects the variability that the model cannot explain.
+Meanwhile, the Sum of Squares for residual is 198 million, which reflects the variability that the model cannot explain.
 With a high F value and a very low p-value, this result shows that the regression model as a whole has strong predictive power in explaining the effect of the Wages and Benefits variables on Productive Working Hours.